VazkiiMods/Botania/contributing.md

 * Do NOT use the github editor.
 Test your damn PRs before you submit them.
 * I'm very strict when it comes to syntax.
 Make sure your PR's syntax matches the syntax of the rest of the code.
 That includes spacing after if/for/(etc), proper bracket usage, camel casing and copyleft headers on new classes.
 * If your pull request edits very small chunks of code and isn't flawless I'll close it as it'll probably take less time to fix it myself rather than pull yours and change the code.
-* Unless you have a very good reason for it, keep your PRs all in one commit.
-You can do it with [rebase](https://git-scm.com/docs/git-rebase).